danlewismuriuki/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+In this stage, a backend interface or console is implemented to manage program data.
+Console commands enable the user to create, update, and delete objects, as well as manage file storage.
+The system uses JSON serialization and deserialization, ensuring persistent storage across sessions.
+The project also covers advanced topics such as unit testing, handling function arguments (*args and **kwargs), working with MySQL databases and users, utilizing object-relational mapping (ORM) to map Python classes to MySQL tables, managing different storage engines within the same codebase, and leveraging environment variables for configuration and security.

 ---